Noaemien/ada-template-website/tournament-structure.md

 - **Versatility**
   Versatility measures how a hub connects different areas of knowledge.
   Pages that bridge multiple topics or appear in diverse navigation contexts are considered more versatile.
+  This is all based off the categories which you can visualize here with this correlation graph between all of them :
+  {% include_relative _plots/categories_graph.html %}

+  You can see that some of these categories can be very close, so we curate them based on similarity and end up with a list of categories for each article.
+For example, here's the category hierarchy of Gottfried Wilhelm Leibniz.
+  {% include_relative _plots/article_categories.html %}

+  The Versatility score is then based off how many catefories each hub has, giving more weight to the ones who appear less frequently!

 - **Effectiveness**
   Effectiveness reflects whether visiting a page helps players make progress toward their target or slows them down.